 - a.
 All monetary and compensatory relief to which they are entitled and will be entitled at the time of trial; - b.
-Attorneys' fees; - c.
-Pre- and post-judgment interest at the maximum rates allowed by law; - d.
-The costs of this action; and - e.
+Punitive damages; - c.
+Attorneys' fees; - d.
+Pre- and post-judgment interest at the maximum rates allowed by law; - e.
+The costs of this action; and - f.
 Such other and further relief as is appropriate.